How to Get Rid of Grubs without Harsh Chemicals

 HOW TO CHECK FOR GRUBS

 We’ll save you the suspense—your lawn has grubs.
 But that doesn’t necessarily mean you have a grub problem.
 Moderate population sizes are normal and rarely if ever cause much of an issue.
 In general, 4 or less grubs per square foot is just fine.
-However, having 5 or more indicates a surging grub population that could cause significant damage and cost you hundreds in the long run.
-Here’s how to check:
+However, having 5 or more indicates a surging grub population that could potentially cause significant damage and cost you hundreds in the long run.
+Here’s how to check for grubs:

 OUTDOOR BUG CONTROL

-To kill and help prevent grubs and their damaging adult form beetles, treat your entire lawn with non-toxic Outdoor Bug Control (aka PCO Choice).
+To control grubs and kill their damaging adult form Japanese Beetles, treat your entire lawn and shrubbery with non-toxic Outdoor Bug Control (aka PCO Choice).
 Repeat this process again in two weeks and then just monthly after that.
 For best results, apply monthly until freezing temperatures return, and then start up again as soon as the weather warms up again.

 Then, spread Insect-Repelling Cedar Granules throughout your entire outdoor space, especially in areas where you notice signs of grubs, June bugs, or Japanese Beetles.